PriteshSoni221/Tic_tac_toe/README.md

 GUI is implemented successfully.
 It was much easier than CLI one.
 Now, next step in this project is to implement an AI.
 I researched about it and minimax algorithm looks promising.
 The background wallpaper is kinda cool.

+Note!!!
+Change the path of the background image before running the game.